ashank2603/docit-video-call-app/README.md

 # DocIT Video Call Component
-Part of DocIT Health Management System
+Part of DocIT Health Management System: https://github.com/Tejaswi-Kumar/DocIT

 ## How to run:
 * Clone or Download the repository.